webqit/playui/packages/playui-element/README.md

 <!-- /BADGES -->

 Build custom elements with no ergonomic or mental overheads!
-Playui Element lets you leverage technologies like [Reflex Functions](https://github.com/webqit/reflex-functions) and [OOHTML](https://github.com/webqit/oohtml) to write reactive logic without a compile step or any manual work!
+Playui Element lets you leverage technologies like [Reflex Functions](https://github.com/webqit/reflex-functions), [Observer API](https://github.com/webqit/observer) and [OOHTML](https://github.com/webqit/oohtml) to write reactive logic without a compile step or any manual work!

 <details><summary>Load from a CDN</summary>